mnemnion/zitron/CHATBOT.md

 buggy functions in the hope that it would spot something obvious.
 Occasionally, this even worked.

-The translation itself was entirely my doing, with the exception of a few nearly-mechanical translations of type definitions.
+The translation itself is entirely my doing, with the exception of a few nearly-mechanical translations of type definitions.
 These required considerable modification; the main benefit was to copy the comments in the original as doc comments, and ease the drudgery of writing out the same field names in the same original order.

+The derived works (`zitron.zig` and `ztmpl.zig`) are also entirely of my personal authorship.
+This involved a negligible amount of mostly- fruitless exploration of various esoterica, and no code generation whatsoever.

 The LLM was also engaged to get a head start on various scripts used in testing the result of the port against the original.
 These are included